I-Am-Dench/nimbus-launcher/README.md

 go install github.com/I-Am-Dench/lu-launcher@latest
 ```

-While runnable on both Mac and Linux, both release targets WILL NOT be present under Releases until startup functionality has been fully implemented and tested.
-If you would like to try the launcher on either platforms, you will need to build and/or run the program from the source code.
+Since the [Client Startup](#2-client-startup) functionality has not yet been implemented for Mac and Linux, releases for each platform will not be available until their functions have been tested.
+Building and/or running the launcher from source, however, will still work as normal just with the missing functionality.

 ## Building or Running from Source